 So, why do alcoholics lie and cheat?
 How do you recognize when you are being manipulated, and what can you do about it?
 The answers to these critical questions will impact the way you handle typical addict behavior in your relationships, and the role you play in convincing someone with an addiction to seek treatment.

-Why Are Many Addicts Manipulative?
+Why Are Many People With Addiction Manipulative?

 The most important thing to remember when someone you know is addicted is that addiction causes changes in the brain itself.
 It’s common to hear that addiction has “hijacked” the brain, and it results in people acting in ways they might never have considered prior to their struggles with drugs or alcohol.

-Addiction begins when the brain begins to adapt to frequent consumption of a substance.
+Addiction begins when the brain begins to adapt to the frequent consumption of a substance.
 Normally, the brain rewards healthy behaviors like bonding with friends and family, exercising or eating a good meal.
 Likewise, the brain’s reasoning ability allows us to properly weigh consequences and decide which actions we shouldn’t take.
 However, drugs and alcohol provide an immediate, artificial sense of gratification to the reward system that far outweighs the pleasure received from everyday activities.
 This results in the addicted person wanting more and more of the substance, regardless of the consequences.

 Addiction takes over the reward system to the point that critical life factors, like work responsibilities and family relationships, become insignificant compared to the need for the substance.
 Addiction also affects the brain’s danger-sensing circuitry, making people feel stressed and anxious when they don’t have access to the substance.
 These effects combine to completely shift a person’s priorities, causing them to lie and manipulate in order to sustain their addiction.
-There are three basic reasons why alcoholics lie and cheat:
+There are five basic reasons why alcoholics lie and cheat:

 - Need for control: The loss of control associated with addiction can cause a person to try and compensate by controlling the people around them.